Farama-Foundation/Metaworld/README.md

 mt10_train_env = MT10.get_train_tasks()
 ```

-Create an environment with test tasks (noted that the train tasks and tests task for multi-task (MT) environments are the same):
+Create an environment with test tasks (noted that the train tasks and test tasks for multi-task (MT) environments are the same):
 ```
 mt10_test_env = MT10.get_test_tasks()
 ```